MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 This article describes how to configure the network firewall.

+>[!Note]
+> To know about the SCOM Managed Instance (preview) Architecture, see [Azure Monitor SCOM Managed Instance (preview)](operations-manager-managed-instance-overview.md).

 ## Network prerequisites

 ### Establish direct connectivity (line of sight) between your domain controller and the Azure network

-Ensure that there's direct network connectivity (line of sight) between the network that has your desired domain controller and the network (VNet) in which you deploy a SCOM managed instance.
-This is required so that all your resources (domain controller, agents, System Center Operations Manager components such as the Ops console, and SCOM Managed Instance (preview) components such as management servers) can communicate with each other over the network.
+Ensure that there's direct network connectivity (line of sight) between the network that has your desired domain controller and the Azure subnet (VNet) in which you deploy a SCOM Managed Instance.
+Ensure that there's direct network connectivity (line of sight) between the workloads/agents and the Azure subnet (VNet) in which SCOM Managed Instance is deployed.This is required so that all your resources (domain controller, agents, System Center Operations Manager components such as the Ops console, and SCOM Managed Instance (preview) components such as management servers) can communicate with each other over the network.

 Following are the three distinct network models visually represented to create the SCOM Managed Instance.

 #### Network Model 1 - The domain controller is located on-premise

 In this model, the desired domain controller is located within your on-premises network.
-You must establish an Express Route connection between your on-premises network and the Virtual Network (VNet) used for the SCOM Managed Instance.
+You must establish an Express Route connection between your on-premises network and the Azure subnet (VNet) used for the SCOM Managed Instance.

-If your domain controller or any other component is on-premises, you must establish the line of sight through Azure ExpressRoute or VPN.
+If your domain controller and other component is in on-premises, you must establish the line of sight through Azure ExpressRoute or VPN.
 For more information, see [ExpressRoute documentation](/azure/expressroute/) and [Azure VPN Gateway documentation](/azure/vpn-gateway/).

 Following is the network model, wherein the desired domain controller is situated within the on-premises network.
-There exists a direct connection (via Express Route or VPN) between the on-premises network and the Virtual Network (VNet) used for SCOM Managed Instance creation.
+There exists a direct connection (via Express Route or VPN) between the on-premises network and the Azure subnet (VNet) used for SCOM Managed Instance creation.

 :::image type="Network model 1" source="media/configure-network-firewall/network-model1.png" alt-text="Screenshot of network model 1.":::

 #### Network model 2 - The domain controller is hosted in Azure

-In this configuration, the desired domain controller is hosted in Microsoft Azure, and you must establish an Express Route connection between your on-premises network and the Virtual Networks (VNet) used for the SCOM Managed Instance creation.
+In this configuration, the desired domain controller is hosted in Microsoft Azure, and you must establish an Express Route connection between your on-premises network and the Azure subnet (VNet) used for the SCOM Managed Instance creation.

 In this model, the desired domain controller remains integrated into your on-premises domain forest.
 However, you chose to create a dedicated Active Directory controller in Microsoft Azure to support Azure resources that rely on the on-premises Active Directory infrastructure.